 ― Virginia Woolf

-when it comes to food, people could not stop thinking about it, but when comes to delicious food, we all have different taste.
+when it comes to food, people could not stop thinking about it, but when comes to delicious food, we all have different tastes.
 We could not force people to like some of the food, it is natural that everyone has one taste called umami.
-Not only in Japan, but Umami also exist in Indonesia, it is when you could enjoy the balances of saltiness, sweetness, bitterness, and sourness in your mouth.
+Not only in Japan, but Umami also exists in Indonesia, it is when you could enjoy the balance of saltiness, sweetness, bitterness, and sourness in your mouth.

 Because success is the result of perfection right?

-And if you are talking about indifferent people, well, adding some enhancer is not wrong! as long as you measure it, and you know what, it does not destroy the original taste.
+And if you are talking about different people, well, adding some enhancer is not wrong!
+As long as you measure it, and you know what, it does not destroy the original taste.
 Or, if you want some natural one, you could definitely create your own enhancer aka monosodium glutamate.

-Chicken satay has its own umami taste from the meat itself, but it gets more flavor when you grill it in charcoal griller, and adding “kecap manis” when you grill and serve with peanut sauce.
-“Kecap manis” is one of the elaborate ingredients that really help other food (not all) becoming tastier, it is believed that has its own umaminess.
+Chicken satay has its own umami taste from the meat itself, but it gets more flavor when you grill it in a charcoal griller, and adding “kecap manis” when you grill and serve it with peanut sauce.
+“Kecap Manis” is one of the elaborate ingredients that really help other foods (not all) become tastier, it is believed that it has its own umaminess.

-Another great ingredient, that could enhance your food taste into next level are shrimp paste and “Tauco” which is fermented soybean.
-Those two are great umami tools but when you know how to use it, you could not just add it into your dish without measuring it, too much will create a disaster.
+Another great ingredient, that could enhance your food taste to the next level is shrimp paste and “Tauco” which is fermented soybean.
+Those two are great umami tools but when you know how to use them, you could not just add them to your dish without measuring it, too much will create a disaster.

-If you live in Dubai like me, Thank God, it is easy to find the Indonesian restaurant or some with Indonesian twist.
+If you live in Dubai like me, Thank God, it is easy to find an Indonesian restaurant or some with an Indonesian twist.